FAST Aquatic Centre

 In Term 1, all students are invited to a Swimmers' Breakfast on the first Friday of the term to find out all there is to know about swimming for this year at Fairholme.
 In the weeks that follow, all girls complete time trials in preparation for the Middle and Senior Interhouse Carnival, the premier date on their Fairholme College Swimming calendar and fiercely contested between the four College houses, PCG relay groups, and also between the Day girls and Boarder girls.
 The March Past and war cries spur on all swimmers to compete with fantastic spirit.

-By the time the girls reach Years 4 to 6 and further in Years 7 to 12, a wealth of opportunities to represent the College and/or FAST Swim Club (link to Swim Club page) in external swim meets is open to those who commit themselves to fitness and swim training with their coach.
-Also known as Fairholme FLAMES, our College swim teams have been a source of great pride and achievement for many years.
+By the time the girls reach Years 4 to 6 and further in Years 7 to 12, a wealth of opportunities to represent the College and/or FAST Swim Club in external swim meets is open to those who commit themselves to fitness and swim training with their coach.
+Our College swim teams have been a source of great pride and achievement for many years.
 On several occasions, it is not that our swimmers have had the best times in the field, and often, it is the opposite – on paper, we will not win.
 It is, however, the undeniable spirit, achieving attitude and belief in one another that has seen our girls return to the College with victory from the pool, time and time again.

 Meets where Fairholme’s College teams have excelled include: